bdk-333/GameZone-Data-Analytics/README.md

 #### **Prices**

 - Detected 5 missing prices and 29 orders with $0 price.
-- Decided not to fill missing prices due to their negligible impact.
+- Decided to fill those missing prices using the average of the product price around the date or purchase.
-- Kept $0 prices but documented the option to fill them with product averages.
+- Replaced $0 prices with the average price of the products around the purchase date.

 #### **Other Columns**